MaximePawlakFr/talk-minou-minou/PITCHME.md

 # Conclusion

-* Chatbot is the next interface
+* Chatbots are the next interface
 * Chatbots are accessible
 * Chatbots are really easy with DialogFlow